OSGeo/OSGeoLive-doc/overview/maptiler_overview.rst

 User-friendly map publishing with tiles
 ---------------------------------------

-MapTiler is a desktop application for rapid raster map publishing in web 2.0 style.
-Your geodata are transformed to tiles compatible with Google Maps  and Earth - ready for publishing via direct upload to any webserver or a cloud storage (such as Amazon S3).
+MapTiler is a desktop application for the creation of fast raster map publishing.
+Geodata is transformed to tiles compatible with Google Maps and Earth - ready for publishing via direct upload to any webserver or a cloud storage (such as Amazon S3).

-No extensive configuration on the server side is necessary, any simple hosting of files is fine.
-The dynamic interaction such as panning and zooming, overlay of markers and vector data and all functionality what JavaScript APIs offer is available.
+No extensive configuration on the server side is necessary, any simple file hosting is fine.
+Dynamic interaction such as panning and zooming, overlay of markers and vector data is provided by powerfuil browser functionality.

-The application directly generates a ready to use simple viewers based on OpenLayers and Google Maps API, which can be easily customized according the needs for the final web presentation.
+The application directly generates a ready to use simple viewer based on OpenLayers and Google Maps API and can be easily customized.

 MapTiler is a multi-platform desktop application.
 Installers are available for Windows, Mac OS X and packages for linux (Debian/Ubuntu).